ashma01/parallelLLP/README.md

    Here are some examples of how to use the program:

-To run the ListRanking algorithm, select option 1 and it will run the specified input file in the Driver class, from the repository.
+To run the ListRanking algorithm, select option 1 and it will run both the specified input file in the Driver class, from the repository.

-To perform a topological sort, choose option 2 and it will run the specified input file in the Driver class, from the repository.
+To perform a topological sort, choose option 2 and it will run both the specified input file in the Driver class, from the repository.

-To find the Minimum Spanning Tree using Boruvka's Algorithm, select option 3 and it will run the specified input file in the Driver class, from the repository.
+To find the Minimum Spanning Tree using Boruvka's Algorithm, select option 3 and it will run both the specified input file in the Driver class, from the repository.

-To compute the transitive closure of a directed graph, choose option 4 and it will run the specified input file in the Driver class, from the repository.
+To compute the transitive closure of a directed graph, choose option 4 and it will run both the specified input file in the Driver class, from the repository.

-You may choose a different file for the algorithm, by changing the file name in the Driver class.
-We have two input files for each algorithm type located in the input folder in the classpath.

 **Input Formats**